micmejia/bible-dump/AMPC/Revelation/Rev 4.md

 After this I looked, and behold, a door standing open in heaven!
-And the first voice which I had heard addressing me like [the calling of] a [^a]war trumpet said, Come up here, and I will show you what must take place in the future.
+And the first voice which I had heard addressing me like [the calling of] a war trumpet said, Come up here, and I will show you what must take place in the future.